sahilrajput03/learn-blockchain/solidity-only.md

 - Blockchain Engineer - (Portal Fantasy)

 **Todo:**
 - Course by Code Eater (probably like recorded class with below projects): [Click here](https://youtu.be/1VK5bHHvSXE).
 Also there would be in-class and after class assignments.
 Classes in zoom.
 Starts from 7th JAN.
 4 Weeks course.
-3-3 hour no saurday and sunday.
+3-3 hour no saurday and sunday (totoal 25 hours course).
     - **5 Full Stack Blockchain Projects**
     1. Voting Decentralized
     2. Decentralized Autonomous Organization